Huy-DNA/MPiSC/README.md

 <details>
   <summary>Why MPI RMA?</summary>

-  MPSC belongs to the class of <i>irregular</i> applications, this means that:
+  MPSC queue belongs to the class of <i>irregular</i> applications, this means that:
   <ul>
     <li>Memory access pattern is not known.</li>
     <li>Data locations cannot be known in advance, it can change during execution.</li>